Chickpea Burgers Recipe

 • Won’t fall apart during cooking.

-• Excellent flavor you can taste before you even cook the finished patties!
+• An excellent flavor you can taste before you even cook the finished patties!
 (Because you know you’ll try the mix in your processor.
 I sure did!)

-Despite all the hoopla around low carb diets at the moment, there is overwhelming scientific proof that a plant-based diet is an incredibly healthy approach to nutrition.
-While holes can be found in any study, the combined results of all these plant-based studies makes it pretty hard to ignore the fact that including more plants in your eating plan is never a bad idea.
+Despite all the hoopla around low-carb diets at the moment, there is overwhelming scientific proof that a plant-based diet is an incredibly healthy approach to nutrition.
+While holes can be found in any study, the combined results of all these plant-based studies make it pretty hard to ignore the fact that including more plants in your eating plan is never a bad idea.

 Copyright button.